isntsean/isntsean.github.io/README.md

 License
 =======
-The following directories and their contents are Copyright Sean M Donnelly.
+The following files are Copyright Sean M Donnelly.
 You may not reuse anything therein without my permission:

+*   images/banner.png
-*   images/
+*   images/favicon.ico

 All other directories and files are MIT Licensed.